ahmedamr-r/tagaddod-design-system/packages/react/src/components/Pagination/README.md

 - Show/hide count text and rows selector
 - Fully controlled or uncontrolled usage
 - Line height adjustments for LTR and RTL modes
+- Integrated with Button component for consistent styling

 ## Usage